ntt-data/PIEsA/readme.txt

 Rotary Encoder
 =====================
-This release [R1] contains the functionality of reading data from the rotary encoder and display it on the OLED.
+This release [R2] contains the added functionality of reading data from the temperature sensor and display it on the OLED.

 The project makes use of code from the following library projects: